Creating successful engagement and benefits strategies for Gen Z.

 Providing an engagement program that delivers information via text, email, social media, video and web-based is preferred.
 The material itself should be short and to-the-point, using stimulating graphics where appropriate.

 One interesting facet about Generation Z is that they will also look to co-workers and family members for their expertise and information.
-Older coworkers should expect to be able to lend their knowledge to this fledgling group.
+Older coworkers may be asked to lend their knowledge and experience to this group.

-As Gen Z continues to grow in the workplace and bring their unique influence, employers should not overlook this group.
+As Gen Z continues to grow in the workplace and bring their unique influence, employers should not overlook them.
 Building effective benefits strategies for Gen Z, alongside other groups, will be key for attracting and retaining this fresh batch of talent.

 For more information on benefits and engagement, download DataPath’s free whitepaper “Effective Benefits Strategies for a Multi-generational Workforce.”